National Party (Ireland, 2016): 2023–2025 leadership dispute

 In September 2025, the Electoral Commission rejected an appeal by Barrett to prevent his removal from the party on foot of an AGM held on 19 October 2024.
 The body rejected his claims of a "coup" and that the AGM was "rigged" against him or his supporters.
 Following this, the National Party stated that Patrick Quinlan was the president of the party.
 The Register of Political Parties was subsequently updated, on 24 September 2025, to reflect the removal of Barrett and Reynolds and the inclusion of Quinlan.
+Galway Bay FM described Barrett as having been "deposed" as leader.

 National Alliance and 2024 general election

 Ahead of the November 2024 Irish general election, the National Party, along with The Irish People and Ireland First, formed the short-lived National Alliance.
 The grouping said its purpose was to "uphold the principles that put the Irish people and their needs first, standing firm in the battle between globalism and nationalism".
 The alliance announced a leadership consisting of Ireland First leader Derek Blighe, the Irish People leader Anthony Cahill, and National Party councillor Patrick Quinlan.

 Ahead of the election, the National Party announced that Stardust campaigner and survivor Antoinette Keegan would stand for the party and was "committed to implementing the National Party's pro-Irish position".
 However, Keegan subsequently stated that she had withdrawn as a National Party candidate and from the election and that her "principles are 'incompatible' with the party".

 The National Alliance promoted policies which were anti-abortion, anti-green and anti-immigration.
 It failed to win any seats in the general election.
 In February 2025, the National Party announced that the National Alliance was "defunct", citing "unexpected ideological and political differences."